 Download a sign template and create your own!

 Download a PDF to all the background for the signs, including extra activities to do with your whānau, community groups or classroom.

 Stay in touch

-Share your walks, adventures and observations using the Signs of the Sea resource on our Facebook page with others.
-You can also contact us at [link to come]
+Share your walks, adventures and observations with the Signs of the Sea resource by using the hashtag #signsofthesea on social media.

 A promise written in the sand by a young person for the “Kaitiakitanga” sign.